Beaufort, South Carolina: Government

 Beaufort is classified as a city according to the South Carolina Secretary of State.
 The city is governed by a five-member city council under the council-manager form of government.
-The current mayor is Stephen D. Murray III.
-The other council members include Philip E. Cromer, Neil Lipsitz, Mitch Mitchell and Mayor Pro Tem Mike McFee.
+The Mayor is Phil Cromer.
+The other council members include Mike McFee, Josh Scallate, Neil Lipsitz and Mitch Mitchell.
 Council members serve on staggered four-year terms.
 The day-to-day operations are handled through a city manager and city staff.
-The city manager is William Prokop.
+The city manager is Scott Marshall.

 In October 2007, voters approved $15 million in bonds to finance two new municipal buildings at the intersection of Boundary Street and Ribaut Road to replace aging and cramped facilities.
 In 2008, a new police headquarters and courthouse was opened.
 A new city hall at the intersection of Boundary Street and Ribaut Road opened shortly thereafter.
 The City of Beaufort owns or leases additional facilities throughout the city and provides police, fire, parks, planning, and other governmental functions.
 Water, sewer, sanitation, recycling, and landscaping services are outsourced to local companies.

 Recent trends have shown Beaufort to seek closer inter-governmental cooperation with neighboring jurisdictions, especially in community and regional planning.
 Beaufort and Port Royal appoint members to a joint planning commission to hear cases in both jurisdictions.
 Both municipalities have expressed interests in collaborating with Beaufort County on regional planning initiatives.

 Education

 Schools

-Public K–12 education is administered by the Beaufort County School District, established in the 1860s and legally completed desegregation in 1970.
+Public education for grades Pre-Kindergarten through grade 12 is administered by the Beaufort County School District (BCSD) for all areas not on a military base.
+This district was established in the 1860s and legally completed desegregation in 1970.
 There are also several private schools located in the city and surrounding area.
 Schoolchildren in the city attend the following public and private schools:

+The Beaufort Marine Corps Air Station has its own system at the elementary school level, which applies to the children of Department of Defense employees who are living in the permanent base housing and children of civilians working for the United States federal government who are living in the permanent base housing.
+The Department of Defense Education Activity (DoDEA) has two schools covering elementary and middle school for the base: Elliott Elementary School (PreKindergarten-Grade 2) and Bolden Elementary/Middle School (grades 3–8).
+High school students on the base go to the county school district, with Battery Creek HS as the zoned high school.
+BCSD does not specify a zoned elementary school for MCAS Beaufort, but it does designate Smalls IA as the zoned middle school for MCAS Beaufort.

 Higher education

 Three local institutions comprise the current extent of higher education in the Beaufort area.
-Both the University of South Carolina Beaufort North Campus and the Technical College of the Lowcountry Main Campus are located within the city limits.
+Both the University of South Carolina Beaufort North Campus (Founding Campus) and the Technical College of the Lowcountry Main Campus are located within the city limits.
 Clemson University also operates a university extension office in the city with ecological and agricultural programs.